Tal Ben Haim (footballer, born 1989): Sparta Prague

 In June 2017, Ben Haim joined Sparta Prague on a four-year deal, reportedly worth around €1 million per season after Sparta had activated a €2.9 million release clause in Ben Haim's contract with Maccabi Tel Aviv.

 International career

 Ben Haim made his debut for the national team on 29 March 2011 in a UEFA Euro 2012 qualifying match against Georgia.
 In that match he also scored his first goal for the team, which appeared to be the winning goal, just six minutes after he was substituted into the game.

 Personal life

-He has exactly the same name as central defender, Tal Ben Haim, who also played for Israel and Maccabi Tel Aviv, and he is referred to in UEFA reports as Tal Ben Haim II or Tal Ben Haim Junior (because he is younger), and wears a jersey with his surname spelled as Ben Chaim to distinguish him from his fellow countryman.
+He has exactly the same name as central defender Tal Ben Haim, who also played for Israel and Maccabi Tel Aviv, and he is referred to in UEFA reports as Tal Ben Haim II or Tal Ben Haim Junior (because he is younger), and wears a jersey with his surname spelled as Ben Chaim to distinguish him from his fellow countryman.
+Ben Haim II and Ben Haim were also teammates for both Maccabi Tel Aviv and the national team.